 The Business Administration program provides students with course options for their chosen career field.
-Students choose from three areas of study to develop marketable skills in their focused area of support: accounting, administrative, or medical office.
 Students earning a certificate or AAS degree will enter the workforce ready to meet the needs of the workplace.

 Classroom activities and projects simulate actual office situations encountered in today's global workplace.
 Students complete courses designed to develop critical and creative thinking, computation, communication, lifelong-learning, technical, time-management, problem-solving, teamwork, and organizational skills.
 Students use up-to-date computer hardware and software currently used in business and industry.